Sunrise problem: Laplace's approach

 By this formula, if one has observed the sun rising 10000 times previously, the probability it rises the next day is $10001/10002 \approx 0.99990002$.
 Expressed as a percentage, this is approximately a $99.990002 \%$ chance.

 However, Laplace recognized this to be a misapplication of the rule of succession through not taking into account all the prior information available immediately after deriving the result:

-Jaynes & Bretthorst note that Laplace's warning had gone unheeded by workers in the field.
+E.T.
+Jaynes noted that Laplace's warning had gone unheeded by workers in the field.

 A reference class problem arises: the plausibility inferred will depend on whether we take the past experience of one person, of humanity, or of the earth.
 A consequence is that each referent would hold different plausibility of the statement.
 In Bayesianism, any probability is a conditional probability given what one knows.
 That varies from one person to another.